probabl-ai/skore/sphinx/user_guide/displays.rst

     disp.plot()

 The :meth:`EstimatorReport.metrics.roc` creates a :class:`RocCurveDisplay` object.
 The first available method with the `skore` display is a `plot` method.
-It allows to show graphically the information contained in the display.
-It can be recalled as many time as you want and does not modify the display object and does not require heavy computation.
+It shows graphically the information contained in the display.
+Call it as many times as you want - it does not modify the display object nor require heavy computation.

 .. plot::
     :context: close-figs